• Skip to main content

 I hope your child or children have fun with hands-on math activities this spring! 🙂

-Learn more about Montessori at Home or School: How to Teach Grace and Courtesy!
+Learn more about my eBook Montessori at Home or School: How to.
+Teach Grace and Courtesy!

 If this is your first time visiting Living Montessori Now, welcome!
 If you haven’t already, please join us on our Living Montessori Now Facebook page where you’ll find a Free Printable of the Day and lots of inspiration and ideas for parenting and teaching!
-And please follow me on Pinterest (lots of Montessori-, holiday-, and theme-related boards), Twitter (blog posts by me and others along with the Parent/Teacher Daily and other interesting information), and Google+ (post updates).
-You can find me on bloglovin’, Instagram, and YouTube, too.
+And please follow me on Instagram, Pinterest (lots of Montessori-, holiday-, and theme-related boards), and YouTube.
+While you’re here, please check out the Living Montessori Now shop.

 And don’t forget one of the best ways to follow me by signing up for my weekly newsletter.
-You’ll get two awesome freebies (and a monthly subscriber freebie) in the process!
+You’ll receive some awesome freebies in the process!

 Make some worms? sounds positively gross!
 But look at Zoey, she seems to be thoroughly enjoying it!
 Children!